WordPress Plugins to Disable the Gutenberg Editor and Features

 These features make it easy for editing content in a consistent experience.
 There are filters included as well.
 These filters allow developers to control some of the plugin’s settings with code.

-This product was initially published by its owner in October of 2017.
-It is actively on version 1.6.3 and last had a revision on August 10th, 2023.
-The latest release operates on WordPress 6.3.1 and requires at least PHP 5.2.4 to run on your server.
+This plugin was first released by its creator in October of 2017.
+It is currently on version 1.6.3 and last had an update on November 9th, 2023.
+The latest version runs on WordPress 6.4.3 and requires at least PHP 5.2.4 to function on your server.
 This plugin is now running on over 5,000,000 WordPress websites.
-It has had over 53,336,300 downloads.
-There have been 17 help requests with a 47% response rate.
+It has had over 56,134,230 downloads.
+There have been 4 assistance requests with a 0% response rate.
 Classic Editor has below average support from its owner.
-Reviews for this plugin are very positive.
-Many of the customers who left an evaluation found Classic Editor to be excellent.
+Reviews for Classic Editor are very positive.
+Many of the end-users who left an evaluation found this plugin to be wonderful.

 The new Gutenberg system, or Block Editor, isn’t just making an impact on how basic content is created.
 It has been implemented for other parts of WordPress as well and that includes widgets.
 Classic Widgets brings back the older screen format for widget settings.
 This plugin is officially created and maintained by the WordPress team, like Classic Editor.
 And, like with that plugin, the team promises to support and maintained this for as long as it is needed and used.